KovacZan/cdk-alchemy/packages/docs/alchy-webhooks/intro.md

 Queues, on the other hand, enable you to adjust your application at runtime, by providing a simple way to execute specific update when needed.
-CDK Alchemy Webhooks provides two Queues you can execute:
+CDK Alchy Webhooks provides two Queues you can execute:
 - Update NFT Activity
 - Update Address Activity